-Here, five experts weigh in on what to do if your child says he’s dumb.
+How you respond can have an important impact on your child’s self-esteem and motivation.
+Here, five experts weigh in on what to do if your child says “I’m dumb.”

 What’s the most helpful way to react?

 Bob Cunningham: The most helpful way to react depends a lot on the situation.
 Say your child is having difficulty with a task, like homework.
-In that case, a matter-of-fact response reminding him that he’s just having trouble with one specific thing usually works best.
+In that case, a matter-of-fact response like: “I know this is tricky, but you can do it” usually works best.

-Sometimes, though, kids will make a statement about being dumb or feeling stupid seemingly out of the blue.
+Sometimes, though, kids make statements about being dumb or feeling stupid seemingly out of the blue.
 Or they may bring it up a few times over a couple of days.
 In those cases, having a short conversation usually helps.

-In any of these instances, an overly emotional response from you will likely not make the situation better.
-It’s important to be supportive and caring, but it’s equally important to be realistic.
+In any of these instances, an overly emotional response from you likely won’t make the situation better.
+It’s important to be supportive and caring.
+But it’s just as important to be realistic.
 Otherwise, what you say may not seem credible to your child.

 Annie Fox: Before getting too upset and running the risk of overreacting, remember that context is everything.
 Take on the role of a detective with a mission to find out as much information as possible before weighing in.